simondiep/quiplash-js/README.md

 - handle duplicate player names
 - prevent duplicate prompts in same game
 - prevent join screen from joining if more than 8 players
+- indicate a max of 8 players on host screen (Redesign to show 8 slots)

 ### Not yet started

-- indicate a max of 8 players on host screen (Redesign to show 8 slots)
-  - Could be resused for score table
 - Display single game scores compared to total scores
 - Mobile safari scrolls down too far when inputting an answer, making you unable to see the prompt
 - Tablet support for host (cards too wide)